In this article

 "You've done so many things at such great scale – how did you begin?"

-“I had always done marketing through my startup and online work, always loved it.
-I started out Elfin Marketing with Dockatot as my first client – a hybrid agency between traditional PR / influencer marketing , email marketing, website optimisation, design, product development.
+“I had always done marketing through my startup that I had left and online media work at magazines.
+I always loved marketing though I was a writer, editor and author by trade.
+I started Elfin Marketing in 2016 and Dockatot was one of my first clients.
+It is a hybrid agency crossing over between digital marketing, traditional PR / influencer marketing, email marketing, website optimization, design, and product development.

 "How did you get in touch with Dockatot?"